octokit/octokit.rb/README.md

 end
 ```

-This is useful when making requests such as a [Source Import's progress](https://developer.github.com/v3/migrations/source_imports/#get-import-progress).
+This is useful when making requests for a long running job's progress (ex. requesting a [Source Import's progress](https://developer.github.com/v3/migrations/source_imports/#get-import-progress)).

 ## License